 Have you ever considered when the hunger arises that it could possibly be dehydration talking?
 As we discovered earlier lack of water can cause disorientation and may confuse the brain.
 This could cause your brain to send you signals that you’re hungry when in reality you’re actually just craving a tall glass of water.

 Joint pain can be an utter annoyance that causes discomfort and can even sometimes restrict your mobility.
 Cartilage is what lines and cushions our joints.
-Did you know cartilage is made up of 60% water?
+Did you know it’s estimated that cartilage is made up of as much as 70 to 80 percent water?
 Considering that it is clear that it is important to stay hydrated.

 Water acts as a lubricant for our body, especially when it comes to our joints.
 If we do not keep the cartilage lubricated it will deflate and will result in a decreased cushion for our joints.
 This then can lead to inflammation as well as pain and stiffness in our joints.